josiegerer/awt-pj-ws2425-analytics-dashboard-1/README.md

 ---

-This version now includes the database migration step under **Testing LTI Integration** for clarity and completeness.
-Let me know if you need further refinements!
+This version now includes troubleshooting steps for addressing specific LTI tool configuration errors.
+Let me know if there’s anything else you’d like to add!